Head Hunters

 Head Hunters is the twelfth studio album by American pianist, keyboardist and composer Herbie Hancock, released October 26, 1973, on Columbia Records.
 Recording sessions for the album took place in the evening at Wally Heider Studios and Different Fur Trading Co. in San Francisco, California.

-The album was a commercial and artistic breakthrough for Hancock, crossing over to funk and rock audiences and bringing jazz-funk and jazz fusion to mainstream attention, peaking at number 13 on the Billboard 200.
 Hancock is featured with woodwind player Bennie Maupin from his previous "Mwandishi" sextet and three new collaborators – bassist Paul Jackson, percussionist Bill Summers, and drummer Harvey Mason.
 The latter group of collaborators, which would go on to be known as the Headhunters, also played on Hancock's subsequent studio album Thrust (1974).
 All of the musicians (with the exception of Mason) play multiple instruments on the album.

+The album was a commercial and artistic breakthrough for Hancock, crossing over to funk and rock audiences and bringing jazz-funk and jazz fusion to mainstream attention, peaking at number 13 on the Billboard 200.
+Today the album is regarded as a landmark of fusion and has influenced artists in numerous other genres.
+In 2008, the Library of Congress inducted it into the National Recording Registry for being "culturally, historically or aesthetically important".

-Structure and release
+Background and recording

 Head Hunters followed three experimental albums by Hancock's "Mwandishi" sextet: Mwandishi, Crossings, and Sextant, released between 1971 and 1973.
 He later reflected on moving away from this style:

 I began to feel that I had been spending so much time exploring the upper atmosphere of music and the more ethereal kind of far-out spacey stuff.
 Now there was this need to take some more of the earth and to feel a little more tethered; a connection to the earth. ...
 I was beginning to feel that we (the sextet) were playing this heavy kind of music, and I was tired of everything being heavy.
 I wanted to play something lighter.